Meet our Head of School

 We’re privileged to enjoy some of the best and most up-to-date facilities in the country, with strong and approachable staff whose blend of clinical, research and teaching skills enrich the learning environment, in one of the loveliest and most liveable areas of the country.

 We’re proud of what we do, of the city and the community we serve, and of our relevance and role in the national and international world of oral health.
 We’d love to share it with you!

-- Professor Jimmy Steele qualified from Dundee in 1985 and after posts in Dundee, Perth and Glasgow moved to Newcastle as a Lecturer in Restorative Dentistry in 1989.
+- Professor Mark Thomason qualified from Newcastle in 1983 and after posts in Manchester returned to Newcastle as a Lecturer in Restorative Dentistry in 1985.